easycoder/rbrstory/rbrstory/home/overview.md

 One of the biggest sources of heat wastage is in heating rooms that are not in use.
 Many people aim to turn off radiators in unused rooms, but in practice it becomes inconvenient to do so and too easy to forget.
 A good system allows control to be done from a smartphone, wherever you may be at the time.
 The system should offer a timing schedule for each room, allowing desired temperatures to be set for specified periods during the day, and profiles that vary according to the day of the week or weekend.

 **Easy to use**
-The user interface should present informaiton clearly and simply without requiring any tehnical knowledge to operate.
+The user interface should present information clearly and simply without requiring any tehnical knowledge to operate.
 The main screen should present a clear view of the entire system, showing which rooms are being heated and when the next program change will occur.
 Room-specific functionality can be implemented with popup windows that open in response to taps on large buttons on the main screen.

 **Simple to install**
 The system should require the minimum of electrical and plumbing work to install.
 Electrical work is limited to running cables from power sockets to radiators, which will all have a small control box near them.
 Radiators will have to be already fitted with TRVs; if this is not already the case then a plumber will be needed to change the valves.
 See ~tid:comms:Installation and comms~.